47780/47780.github.io/_posts/2022-07-14-PowerShell-Bits-01.markdown

 )
 ```

-Next I put together the command to create these groups, they are all the same type and scope.
+Next I put together the command to create these groups, they are all the same type and scope so we can keep it simple.

 ```powershell
 New-ADGroup -name <group name> -GroupCategory Security -GroupScope Global -Path "OU=Security,OU=Groups,DC=ad,DC=catorce,DC=uno"